cosmoskitten/beam/website/src/documentation/dsls/sql/zetasql/syntax.md

 limitations under the License.
 -->

-# Beam SQL function call rules for ZetaSQL
+# Beam ZetaSQL function call rules

 The following rules apply to all functions unless explicitly indicated otherwise in the function description: